-Our Pollution Monitoring case study focuses around The International Dark Sky Association, a nonprofit 501(c)(3) organization providing information, education, and research on light pollution.
+Our Pollution Monitoring customer story focuses around The International Dark Sky Association, a nonprofit 501(c)(3) organization providing information, education, and research on light pollution.
 IDA shares knowledge on how to preserve dark skies and reduce light pollution on local, national, and international levels.

 A Project with Purpose

 The mission of the International Dark-Sky Association (IDA) is to preserve and protect the nighttime environment and our heritage of dark skies through environmentally responsible outdoor lighting.

 Sea turtles live in the ocean but hatch at night on the beach.
 Hatchlings find the sea by detecting the bright horizon over the ocean.
 Artificial lights instead draw them away from the ocean.
 In Florida alone, millions of hatchlings die this way every year.
 With the proper lighting practices, technology and awareness, it is possible to significantly reduce the negative effects that artificial light at night has on hatchling sea turtles.

 Before finding Fulcrum, IDA’s data collection consisted of manual pen-and-paper recording to be organized in Excel, leaving data open to inconsistency and reporting issues.
 Without GIS integration, GPS data was manually recorded alongside other information, making organizing and analyzing difficult.